Rethinking Orchestral Education: A Bold Experiment

 It’s transformative.

-Some of these kids, like Dalton, have been practicing daily since they were three.
-Like elite athletes in sports, they dedicate themselves to a craft that shapes their lives.
+Some of these kids have been practicing daily since they were three.
+Like elite athletes, they dedicate themselves to a craft that shapes their lives.

-This traditional approach to orchestral training is powerful—and I fully support it.
+This traditional approach to orchestral training is powerful—and I support it.

 And yet…

-The Brave New Idea: What If We Took a Month Off?
+The Brave New Idea: What If We Did This?

 Instead of focusing on classical repertoire, students could explore:

-This isn’t about replacing traditional training—it’s about expanding what’s possible.
+This isn’t replacing traditional training—it’s about expanding what’s possible.

 Why Is This Idea Necessary?

-After visiting 1,000+ orchestra classrooms in the past 25 years, one thing is clear:
+After visiting 1,000+ orchestra classrooms in over 25 years, one thing is clear:

 Teachers work incredibly hard.